lmalvins/base-ui-api-taf/README.md

   1. **Place the order** using the `/orders` endpoint.
   2. **Check the order** using the `/orders/:id` endpoint to ensure it was created with the specific requirements.
   3. **Retrieve eSIMs one by one** from the placed order, from the `sims` array when doing `GET` `/orders/:id`.
-  4. **Assert Details** on each individual eSIM linked to the order using the iccid and the `/sims/:iccd` endpoint, in order to confirm that the details match the original order.
+  4. **Assert Details** on each individual eSIM linked to the order using the iccid and the `/sims/:iccd` endpoint, in order to confirm that the details match the original order, instead of getting the 6 latests ones from the whole eSIMS list and retrieving all of them, not only the latest 6, and there is no need to deal with the pagination.

 This approach guarantees a robust validation of the connection between the order and the eSIMs, ensuring data consistency across different endpoints.
+If using the list with all the elements we would need to play with the pagination, and working with the pagination is not